Gira-X/naturquelle-lapalma-homepage/README.md

 This is the German website for our permaculture project in Las Tricias, La Palma.

-#### Short link

-You can use this link to quickly access the website: https://bit.ly/naturquelle

-Because the Github docs link is very long by itself, we use a URL shortening service.

 ## Compilation

 [PugJS](https://pugjs.org) is used to compile the `.pug` files which output to HTML files.